 With the exception of choosing a credit card terminal, getting an online merchant account is no different from setting up a standard merchant account for brick-and-mortar use.
 The process is exactly the same, comprised of an application process and the submission of supporting documents.

-How Online Merchant Accounts Work
+Online Merchant Accounts: How They Work

-Only with the help of multiple providers, including a Merchant Service Provider which supplies the online merchant account, is online credit card processing possible.
+Only with the help of multiple providers, including a Merchant Service Provider which supplies the online merchant account, is online credit card processing is possible.
 Before you get an online merchant account, you need to take certain steps to first establish your e-commerce store.
 After settling on a domain name, what to sell and the e-commerce hosting platform you’ll use, you’re just about ready to get your online merchant account set up.